 With the onset of a new virus, the island is turning to the Puerto Rico Department of Health for help.
-As the public health authority on the island, the Department is responsible for detecting and monitoring diseases, preventing the spread of disease, raising awareness of healthy behaviors, and preparing for and responding to emergencies.9 The Department of Health is Puerto Rico's best hope for protecting the island's families from this emerging disease.
+As the public health authority on the island, the Department is responsible for detecting and monitoring diseases, preventing the spread of disease, raising awareness of healthy behaviors, and preparing for and responding to emergencies.
+The Department of Health is Puerto Rico's best hope for protecting the island's families from this emerging disease.

 The Department of Health has not escaped the austerity cuts.
-From 2011 to 2015, the Department's annual budget was slashed by 15% (see Figure 1).10 The Department of Health has been making do with less, but now they are being asked to do much more.
+From 2011 to 2015, the Department's annual budget was slashed by 15% (see Figure 1).
+The Department of Health has been making do with less, but now they are being asked to do much more.
 Without question, further cuts would greatly compromise the Department's ability to respond to urgent health needs like Zika.

 Figure 1.
-Puerto Rico Department of Health's annual
+Puerto Rico Department of Health's annual budget, by fiscal year (not adjusted for inflation)

-Source: http://www2.pr.gov/presupuestos/Pages/PRESUPUESTOSANTERIORES.aspx than 4,000 health professionals left the island.
+Source: http://www2.pr.gov/presupuestos/Pages/PRESUPUESTOSANTERIORES.aspx.
+A property of the property of the